How to Successfully Replant Hydroponic Basil to Soil

 • Prune the plant regularly, but not too much.
 The plant should be pruned to maintain its shape, size, and productivity.
 You can pinch off the tips of the stems to encourage branching and bushiness, and remove any flowers or seeds to prevent bolting and bitterness.
 Overpruning can cause stress and shock, while underpruning can cause legginess and spindliness.

 • Harvest the plant frequently, but not too much.
 The plant should be harvested to enjoy its fresh and aromatic leaves, and to stimulate new growth and flowering.
 You can harvest the leaves as you need them, or cut off whole stems at a time.
-You can use the leaves fresh, or dry or freeze them for later use.
-Overharvesting can weaken the plant and reduce its yield, while under harvesting can waste the plant and reduce its quality.

 How Do We Know If Basil Transfer is Fail or Success?